waiting-for-dev/warden-jwt_auth/README.md

 ```

 The implementation of the revocation strategy is also on your side.
 They just need to implement two methods: `jwt_revoked?` and `revoke_jwt`, both of them accepting as parameters the JWT payload and the user record, in this order.

+You can read about which [JWT recovation strategies](http://waiting-for-dev.github.io/blog/2017/01/24/jwt_revocation_strategies/) can be implement with their pros and cons.

 ```ruby
 module RevocationStrategy